Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 The reason that this is important for aging, is because aging is ridiculously complex.
 Our approach with the OMIC clock has been to consolidate information from the entire system and taking a more complete look at the full picture of biological aging.

-LB: Just to make sure we get this really clear, you mentioned a few different types of “omes”.
+ALL: Just to make sure we get this really clear, you mentioned a few different types of “omes”.
 First genome and epigenome, our audience is pretty familiar with those.

 You probably start to lose some readers when you mentioned proteome or metabolome.
 Why don't you briefly explain what either of those are just as examples?